acbattin/Top500List-Supercomputers/README.md

 # Top500List-Supercomputers
 Using the BeautifulSoup screen-scraper library, create a .csv file of all 500 supercomputers listed at https://top500.org/lists/top500/2021/11/.
-Using the Top500 dataset created previously, explore that dataset.
+Explore the Top 500 List of supercomputers .csv file.
 Examine and explain the relationship between cores and Power.
 * Code Author: Andie Battin
 * Last Update: 12/14/2023